-Locating books on the shelf
+Locating books on the shelves

-- The numbers in front of the decimal point indicate the main subject area (in this case 370).
+- The numbers in front of the decimal point indicate the subject area (in this case 370).
 Look for this number first.

 - Sometimes, you will see extra letters before the shelfmark.
 This shows that a book is part of a collection within the Library.
 For example: N.E.
 279.32/R29 is part of the Near Eastern collection.

 - Find the collection first, before looking for the number.

 - Most importantly, if you are having difficulty locating a book, or have any other questions please just speak to a member of staff who will be happy to assist you.